 Each project visualizes its profit by giving an overview of the costs you've incurred in relation to the revenue of the project.
 Read more about profit on projects here!

-You can even grant clients external access to a project.
-That way, you won't need to schedule several meetings and the client will always remain up to date via the project cloud.
+You can even grant customers external access to a project.
+That way, you won't need to schedule several meetings and the customer will always remain up to date via the project cloud.

 Click here to read the next part: Getting started: How can you add work and external costs to a project?